GoogleCloudPlatform/django-cloud-deploy/README.md

 ## Contribute

-Check out our [CONTRIBUTING](CONTRIBUTING.md) to find out how you can help.
+Check out our [CONTRIBUTING](https://github.com/GoogleCloudPlatform/django-cloud-deploy/blob/master/CONTRIBUTING.md) to find out how you can help.

 ## License

-This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache License - see the [LICENSE](https://github.com/GoogleCloudPlatform/django-cloud-deploy/blob/master/LICENSE) file for details

 This is not an officially supported Google product.

 ## Status

-**Django Deploy** is an experimental project not official supported by Google.
+**Django Deploy** is an experimental project not officially supported by Google.